-Even if you’re the most eloquent preacher/ speaker on the planet and thousands attend your conferences and buy your books, but you don’t show God’s love to people, God says you are an “annoying distraction”!
+If you’re the most eloquent speaker on the planet and thousands attend your conferences and buy your books, but you don’t show God’s love to people, God says you are an “annoying distraction”!

-Not only that, but if you sell everything you own and give it all to feed the poor, but you don’t spread God’s love, it does you no good at all.
-Let that sink in!
+If you sell everything you own and give it all to feed the poor, but you don’t spread God’s love, it does you no good at all.

 Several years ago, I was questioning something being taught at the church I was attending.
 It seemed to me like too much emphasis was being put on money and prosperity.
 I decided to re-read the New Testament.
 I read it three times in a row, looking for what God considered most important.